 Whois is an official Internet record listing that identifies who owns a specific domain name.

 It is supported by The Internet Corporation for Assigned Names and Numbers (ICANN) which regulates domain name registration and ownership.

 In fact, every time when you want to buy a domain name, the company you buy the domain from (GoDaddy.com for example) will ask you to fill out a form with the contact information for this domain.
 This information will later be listed in the WHOIS records and will become visible for everyone who performs a WHOIS search.

-Therefor, the WHOIS record contains an information on the person, group, or company that registered a particular domain name.
-The record also provides a contact information on the domain owner, the registration and expiration dates, the name servers, the most recent update etc.
+Therefore, the WHOIS record contains information on the person, group, or company that registered a particular domain name.
+The record also provides contact information on the domain owner, the registration and expiration dates, the name servers, the most recent update, etc.

-- some WHOIS records also provide the technical contact information (which could be different from the registrant’s information).
-This is helpful if your inquiry regards a technical problem.
+If your inquiry regards a technical problem, you should know that some WHOIS records also provide the technical contact information (which could be different from the registrant’s information).

 Other websites can even give you the other domains owned by the same organization.
 That could be very helpful if you’re trying to contact a website owner because of a copyright violation.